About UTAR New Village Community Project

 UTAR found that it is a good project for students to get involved in contributing to the community; hence the University decided to take up the challenge.
 UTAR through the Department of Soft Skills Competency (DSSC) initiated a project called the 'New Village Community Project' in 2009 which aims to create opportunities for students to mingle, interact and work with the new village communities and to create meaningful social exchanges, whilst contributing to the economic growth of the new villages.
 The project began humbly with the survey reports and then followed by the New Village Community Service initiative, ‘We Care We Act’ which aims to cultivate the community spirit among students through the acts of volunteerism; such as providing English and I.T.tuition, organizing school motivational camps; and school or village beautification projects and others.

-The project extended its branches of activities later with the New Village Tour, the New Village Survey, the New Village Collaborative Project and the New Village E-Commerce Project.
+The project extended its branches of activities later with the New Village Tour, the New Village Survey, the New Village Community Service, the New Village Collaborative Project and the New Village E-Commerce Project.

-Last but not the least, is the New Village E-Commerce Project.
-It is the latest project under the “New Village Community Project” since 2017 in which UTAR students assist SMEs and SMIs to promote their local food and products through e-marketing platforms.
+- New Village E-Commerce Project is the latest project under the “New Village Community Project” since 2017 in which UTAR students assist SMEs and SMIs to promote their local food and products through e-marketing platforms.
 Through this programme, the new villages are able to adapt to the latest digital technology to improve their business and promote it to a wider market.

 UTAR continues to strive to ensure that these new villages remain relevant in modern society.